aowais2/video_gRPC/README.md

 # Acknowledgements

-Sean's gRPC is an excellent resource for getting started with gRPC : https://github.com/Sean-Bradley/Seans-gRPC
+Sean's gRPC is an excellent resource for getting started with gRPC : https://github.com/Sean-Bradley/Seans-gRPC.

+The video (youtube link is available on his repo) guides you through the process in more detail and is highly recommended for someone starting out.